thanos-io/thanos/docs/proposals/deletions_object_storage.md

-*   Tombstones should be append only, so that we can solve these during compaction.
+*   Tombstones should be append only, so that we can solve tombstones and rewrite the blocks by performing changes.
+The old block and the tombstones are deleted during compaction.
 *   We don’t want to add this feature to the sidecar.
 The sidecar is expected to be kept lightweight.